olibu/agenda/doc/UserGuide.md

 ### Automatic move to next agenda entry

 At the end of an agenda entry the next one will be selected automatically.
 Otherwise the countdown circle will turn into read and a negative time will be shown.
-The addtional time will be added to the meeting time.
+The additional time will be added to the meeting time.
 Thus the time when the meeting will end is transparent to you.

 ### Adjust start time